 - Managed master nodes with higher reliability: The API server can automatically scale a cluster to a large number of nodes without service disruption. etcd is a reliable store for disaster recovery and data restoration. etcd uses cold backups and hot backups to ensure the availability of databases for professional managed Kubernetes clusters.
 Key metrics are collected for you to gain insights from control components.
-This allows you to predict potential risks on master node management.
+This allows you to predict potential risks in master node management.

-- More intelligent pod scheduling capability: kube-scheduler is integrated to provide better pod scheduling capability.
+- More intelligent pod scheduling: kube-scheduler is integrated to provide better pod scheduling capability.
 This allows you to schedule pods in bulk, set multiple scheduling algorithms, and schedule pods to NPU-accelerated nodes.
 This also enhances the pod scheduling capability in scenarios where large-scale data computing or high-performance data processing is required.

 - SLA guarantees: Professional managed Kubernetes clusters are covered by the SLA that supports compensation clauses.
 A level of 99.95% uptime is guaranteed for the cluster API server.

-|Category||Managed Kubernetes cluster|
+|Category||Feature||Managed Kubernetes cluster|

 |Professional managed Kubernetes cluster||Standard managed Kubernetes cluster|

-|Cluster size||Up to 5,000 nodes.||Up to 100 nodes for each newly created cluster.
+|Cluster size||N/A||Up to 5,000 nodes.||Up to 100 nodes for each newly created cluster.
 A maximum of 5,000 nodes can be deployed in an existing standard managed Kubernetes cluster.
-Existing standard managed Kubernetes can be upgraded to professional managed Kubernetes clusters.|
+Existing standard managed Kubernetes clusters can be upgraded to professional managed Kubernetes clusters.|

-|SLA||99.95% (supports compensation).||99.90% (does not support compensation).|
+|SLA||N/A||99.95% (supports compensation).||99.90% (does not support compensation).|

 Supports only cGPU Basic Edition.
 For more information, see Overview.

-|Security management||Supports the professional edition.
-Data encryption is supported.
+|Security management||The advanced security management feature.
+(Supports data encryption.
 For more information, see Use KMS to encrypt Kubernetes secrets at rest in the etcd.)|